steven2358/kafbox/README.md

 Included algorithms
 -------------------
+[Note: all present in previous version on sourceforge, some missing in github]

 - Approximate Linear Dependency Kernel Recursive Least-Squares (ALD-KRLS), as proposed in Y. Engel, S. Mannor, and R. Meir.
 "The kernel recursive least- squares algorithm", IEEE Transactions on Signal Processing, volume 52, no. 8, pages 2275-2285, 2004.
 - Sliding-Window Kernel Recursive Least-Squares (SW-KRLS), as proposed in S. Van Vaerenbergh, J. Via, and I. Santamaria.
 "A sliding-window kernel RLS algorithm and its application to nonlinear channel identification", 2006 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Toulouse, France, 2006.